-As soon as you realize your passport is missing, a traveler should contact the nearest police authorities and make a police report.
-Obtain a copy of the police report when ever possible, or at least a receipt with the report number. it should be noted that a police report is not mandatory, but may be required when the embassy/consulate believes a problem may exist such as possible fraud.
+As soon as you realize your passport is missing, you should contact the nearest police authorities and make a police report.
+Obtain a copy of the police report whenever possible, or at least a receipt with the report number.
+It should be noted that a police report is not mandatory but may be required when the embassy/consulate believes a problem may exist such as possible fraud.
 An applicant eligible to receive a passport should not be placed in circumstances to miss a plane or unreasonably delay travel to obtain a police report.

-Phone numbers for U.S. embassies and consulates are also available in our Country Specific Information and Key Officers handbook.
-You will need to speak to the American Citizens Services unit of the Consular Section.
+Phone numbers for U.S. embassies and consulates are available here Country Specific Information and also here Key Officers Handbook.
+You will need to speak to the American Citizens Services Unit of the Consular Section.
 If you are scheduled to leave the foreign country shortly, please provide the Consular Section with details regarding your departure schedule.
 Every effort will be made to assist you quickly.
 You will also be directed to where you can obtain the required passport photos.

 In emergencies, you may contact the National Passport Information Center (NPIC) for support by calling (877) 487-2778.
 They can be reached Monday through Friday from 8 a.m until 10 p.m.
 ET; an automated system is also available 24 hours a day, seven days a week.
 If you want to find out the status of an application, you can now check online.

-You may wish to contact Overseas Citizens Services at (202) 647-5225 at the U.S. Department of State in Washington, D.C. providing as much information about possible about the person’s who needs passport services abroad.
-This will assist us in trying to verify the person’s previous passport, clearing the person’s name through the Department Passport Name Check System, and relaying this information to the U.S. embassy or consulate.
+If your friend or relative is out of the country you may wish to contact Overseas Citizens Services at (202) 647-5225 at the U.S. Department of State in Washington, D.C. providing as much information about possible about the person who needs passport services abroad.
+This will assist in trying to verify the person’s previous passport, clearing the person’s name through the Department Passport Name Check System, and relaying this information to the appropriate U.S. embassy or consulate to .
 Your relative/friend must apply for a new passport at the nearest U.S. embassy or consulate.

-- Sending your report by mail requires you to fill in Form DS-64.
-This form will contain your statement regarding your Lost passport.
+To report a lost passport you must fill in a Form DS-64 and mail in the form.
+You cannot submit it electronically.The Form DS-6 contains your statement regarding your lost passport.
 Because of this, you need to be thorough and accurate when filling in the items in this form.
 Make sure you don’t leave any important item unanswered before submitting this paperwork.